 - Terpenes, which are the aromatic organic compounds in the cannabis plant can often include eucalyptol, linalool, limonene and myrcene.
 These molecules can have numerous potential health benefits, such as supporting relief and recovery, stress reduction, better focus, energy or deeper sleep.

 - Flavonoids, which are compounds that also may have potential benefits, including cardioprotective and antioxidant benefits.

-- And other minor cannabinoids such as CBN (cannabinol) and CBG (cannabigerol), which are believed to have antifungal, anti-inflammatory, pain-relieving and other beneficial properties.
+- And other minor cannabinoids such as CBN (cannabinol) and CBG (cannabigerol).

 Full Spectrum CBD Benefits